Despensa Antigorgojos – Guía Definitiva

 ➕ Optional

-• Food-grade plastic: Does not leach toxins and withstands weight
+• Food-grade plastic: Does not transfer toxins and supports weight

-• Mylar: Metalized barrier blocks oxygen, light, and moisture
+• Mylar: Metallized barrier that blocks oxygen, light, and moisture

-• Oxygen absorber: Creates a microenvironment inhospitable to insects and mold
+• Oxygen absorber: Creates a micro-environment hostile to insects and mold

-• Heat sealing: Ensures airtight closure; lid protects the Mylar
+• Heat sealing: Ensures an airtight closure; the lid protects the Mylar

 📊Quick Planning